Why hire a Birth Doula?

 Evidence-Based Information

-From comfort techniques and labour positions to understanding interventions and options, a doula helps you make informed and empowered choices that align with your values.
-We work tirelessly to advocate for your birth preferences, and choices.
+From comfort techniques and labour positions to understanding interventions and your options, a doula helps you make informed, empowered choices that align with your values.
+I help you understand what's being recommended, why, and what alternatives may be available — so you can make decisions from a place of clarity rather than fear.

 Continuous Labour Support

-Unlike shift changes in a hospital setting, of the coming-and-going of the midwifery team at a home birth, your doula stays with you throughout your labour - offering hands-on comfort, advocacy tools, and encouragement.
+Unlike shift changes in a hospital setting or the coming-and-going of the midwifery team at a home birth, your doula stays with you throughout your entire labour — offering hands-on comfort measures, positioning support, advocacy tools, and encouragement from the moment active labour begins until your baby arrives.

 Partner Support

 Doulas support birth partners as much as birthing parents.
-Whether they want to be hands-on, step back, or switch roles throughout the experience, a doula helps them feel confident too.
+Whether your partner wants to be hands-on, step back, or switch roles throughout the experience, I help them feel confident, capable, and connected.
+Many partners tell me that having a doula freed them up to be more emotionally present — instead of worrying about whether they were doing it right.

 -